Come Ye Sons of Art, Z. 323 "Ode for Queen Mary's Birthday": No. 3, Duet. "Sound the Trumpet"

-Информация о правообладателе: ℗ This compilation (P) 2002 by EMI Records Ltd./Virgin Classics
+Информация о правообладателе: ℗ As shown.
+The copyright in these sound recordings is owned by EMI Records Ltd./Virgin Classics except where otherwise stated.
+This compilation (P) 2008 EMI Records Ltd.

 Come Ye Sons of Art, Z. 323 "Ode for Queen Mary's Birthday": No. 3, Duet.
 "Sound the Trumpet"